Galois connecting call-by-value and call-by-name: Call-by-push-value, call-by-value, and call-by-name

-The two translations from the source language to CBPV are defined in \cref{figure:translations}.
-For call-by-value, each source language type $\tau$ maps to a CBPV value type $\translatevalue{\tau}$ that contains the results of call-by-value computations.
-For call-by-name, $\tau$ is translated to a computation type $\translatename{\tau}$, which contains the computations themselves. \extendedonly{ Products in call-by-value use the value-type products of CBPV (which means they are necessarily \emph{strict}: both components of a pair are always evaluated).
+The two translations from the source language to CBPV are defined in \autoref{figure:translations}.
+For call-by-value, each source language type $\tau$ is mapped to a CBPV value type $\translatevalue{\tau}$ that contains the results of call-by-value computations.
+For call-by-name, $\tau$ is translated to a computation type $\translatename{\tau}$, which contains the computations themselves.
+Products in call-by-value use the value-type products of CBPV (which means they are necessarily \emph{strict}: both components of a pair are always evaluated).
 For call-by-name we give a lazy interpretation of binary products, using products of CBPV computation types.
-(Though note that we do not interpret $\unittype$ as a nullary product of computation types.) } Functions under the call-by-value translation accept values of type $\translatevalue{\tau}$ as arguments; arguments are evaluated before being passed to the function.
+(Though note that we do not interpret $\unittype$ as a nullary product of computation types.
+We instead treat $\unittype$ as a base type, so that effects can happen at type $\unittype$, which matches typical functional languages.)
+Functions under the call-by-value translation accept values of type $\translatevalue{\tau}$ as arguments; arguments are evaluated before being passed to the function.
 Under the call-by-name translation, functions accept thunks of computations as arguments; instead of evaluating them, arguments are thunked before passing them to call-by-name functions.
-Source-language typing contexts $\Gamma$ are translated into CBPV typing contexts $\translatevalue{\Gamma}$ and $\translatename{\Gamma}$.
+Source-language typing contexts $\Gamma$ are translated to CBPV typing contexts $\translatevalue{\Gamma}$ and $\translatename{\Gamma}$.
 In call-by-value they contain values, in call-by-name they contain thunks of computations.
 Source-language expressions $e$ are mapped to CBPV computations $\translatevalue{e}$ and $\translatename{e}$.
-The translation uses some auxiliary program variables, which are assumed fresh. \extendedonly{
+The translation uses some auxiliary program variables, which are assumed fresh.

 For call-by-value we arbitrarily choose left-to-right evaluation for both pairing and function application.
-Under the call-by-name translation, side-effects occur only at the base types $\unittype$ and $\booltype$ (since this is where the returner types appear).
-As a consequence, $\eta$-expansion of source-language expressions is semantics-preserving: $\translatename{e} \syntaxeq \translatename{\absterm{x}[A]{e\,x}}$ for functions and $\translatename{e} \syntaxeq \translatename{\pairterm{\fstterm{e}}{\sndterm{e}}}$ for binary products.
-This is not the case for call-by-value. } \shortorextended{ Levy~\cite{levy:call-by-push-value} proves that, in a precise sense, these translations do indeed capture call-by-value and call-by-name. }{
+Under the call-by-name translation, computational effects occur only at the base types $\unittype$ and $\booltype$ (since this is where the returner types appear).